 Detector performances

 The performance of the pixel arrays in CHESS2 chip has been measured in the previous submission (CHESS1 chip).
-In this section, the measured capacitance of the pixels are shown, and the expected signal to noise ratio of the different pixels for a MIP signal are also listed.
+In this section, the measured capacitances of the pixels are shown, and the expected signal to noise ratio of the different pixels for a MIP signal are also listed.

-The measured shown in Table 4-a.
+The measured capacitances of the single pixel in CHESS 1 chip are shown in Table 4-a.